Legacy .NET & SQL Server support

 Stored procedures, reporting datasets, performance checks, production data fixes and database changes that support the application.

-Modernisation and deployment
+Gradual modernisation and deployment

 Process